Skip to content

 Data Centre for Circular Economy

 In Dansk Producentansvar (DPA -Danish Producer Responsibility) we administer the rules on national environmental legislation on producer responsibility for electrical equipment, batteries, and vehicles, as well as the refund disposal scheme for end-of-life vehicles.
-In addition from 2023/2024 also packaging and single-use-plastics will be part of our guidance as register and reporting unit.
+From 2024 also packaging and single-use-plastics are part of our guidance as register and reporting unit.
 The Danish producer responsibility schemes are administered and monitored through our digital and statutory registers.

 We are the national EPR register that develops and operates IT systems for the treatment of data and dissemination of knowledge supporting us in the transition to a sustainable and circular resource economy.